NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-comparison.md

-Complete guide to encrypted comparisons and conditional selection.
-Covers all comparison operators (eq, ne, gt, lt, ge, le) that return encrypted booleans (ebool), and demonstrates FHE.select for branching without information leakage.
-Critical for implementing logic like "find maximum" or "check threshold" without revealing values.
+Encrypted comparisons (eq, ne, gt, lt, ge, le) and conditional selection.
+Demonstrates FHE.select for branching without information leakage, essential for "find maximum" or threshold logic.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: